MPA Challenge: Coherence

 - Location of Marine Protected Areas, preferably with associated data on species and habitats.

-- Distribution data of species to be evaluated, preferably with additional information on the ecology, habitat preference etc. of said species.
+- Species specific distribution data to be evaluated, preferably with additional information on ecology, habitat preference etc..

-A matrix-based approach developed by OSPAR (2006,2008) has been used to perform a coherence analysis for the Arctic Ocean.
-A more technical description is available in the next section of this report/website.
-A geographic database with Marine Protected Areas has been collated in phase I of this project.
+We performed a coherence analysis for the Arctic Ocean using a matrix-based approach developed by OSPAR (2006,2008).
+A more technical description is available in the next section.
+A geographic database with Marine Protected Areas was collated in phase I of this project.
 This formed the basis of the coherence analysis.
-The matrix approach includes bioregion to be distinguished, for this Large Marine Ecosystem as delineated by PAME (2013) were used.
-Where other checkpoint projects were able to rely fairly heavily on EU-related data portals like EMODnet and Copernicus Marine Environmental Monitoring Service, with the Arctic Ocean mostly outside of the focal area of these data sources, the project team has had to make the best possible use of other – global or Arctic specific – sources of data.
+The matrix approach includes bioregions.
+These were implemented as Large Marine Ecosystem as delineated by PAME (2013).
+While other checkpoint projects were able to rely fairly heavily on EU-related data portals like EMODnet and Copernicus Marine Environmental Monitoring Service, the scope of these data sources generally excluded the Arctic Ocean.
+Therefore, the project team in this case had to make the best possible use of other –Arctic specific or global– sources of data.